danmayer/coverband/README.md

 * report on Coverband files that haven't recorded any coverage (find things like events and crons that aren't recording, or dead files)
 * ability to change the cover band config at runtime by changing the config pushed to the Redis hash.
 In memory cache around the changes to only make that call periodically.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ## Resources

+This notes of kind of for myself, but if anyone is seriously interested in contributing to the project, these resorces might be helpfu.
+I learned a lot looking at various existing projects and open source code.

 ##### Ruby Std-lib Coverage